 Convention First-Timer and VIP Reception

-At this invitation-only cocktail reception you'll have the opportunity to network and mingle with NIA leaders and staff.
-Use this relaxed atmosphere to find out more about the Convention, NIA's committees, our educational programs, or just enjoy getting to know members of NIA.
+If this is your first NIA Convention, be sure to RSVP to this invitation-only cocktail reception where you'll have the opportunity to network with NIA leadership and industry leaders, and fellow members of NIA.
+Meet and make friends or new contacts before continuing to dinner.
 Invitations are required.
-To ensure your invitation and space at this event, be sure to check the "First Convention" box when you register.
+To ensure your invitation to this select event, be sure to check the "First Convention" box when you register.